graasp/graasp/src/services/websockets/USAGE.md

 websockets.publish('foo', 'someChannelName', { hello: 'world' });

-// publish a message locally (i.e. only on the current server instance) to the channel `someChannelName` websockets.publishLocal(
+// publish a message locally (i.e. only on the current server instance) to the channel `someChannelName` websockets.publishLocal('foo', 'someChannelName', 'Users connected to other instance will not receive me');
-  'foo',
-  'someChannelName',
-  'Users connected to other instance will not receive me', );
 ```

 ### Client-side implementation and hooks in `graasp-query-client`